Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

 * With the validator there was an error of <!-------->, I used <!----->.
 * On the contact.html page the first name fill box was not aligned to other content.
 Fixed by adding a col class with others to line them up.
 * When using the samsung S9 the icon with social media appeared as an X with no icon present.
-* When using the iphone all the images appear close up on all the pages.
+* When using the iphone 8 plus all the images appear close up on all the pages.
+Fix by changing the image to center.
+* When using different mobile devices I have observed that in the about page the last paragraph drops down into the footer section.
+Attempted to fix it by correcting the margin-top for the paragraph.
 * In the social media links the facebook, twitter and instagram are linked to personal accounts since the company account has not been created.
 The linkedin link is used as a company account.

 ## Deployment